Unwritten rules of baseball: Notable incidents

 Stan Williams, a pitcher who played during the 1960s, wrote the names of players he felt he had to retaliate against on the inside of his baseball cap.

 In 1979, pitcher Ed Farmer allowed a home run to Wayne Gross, and felt that Gross took too long rounding the bases.
 The next time they faced each other was four years later; they were teammates and Farmer hit Gross during batting practice to retaliate.

 In a 1964 game between the Cincinnati Reds and the Philadelphia Phillies, the Reds' Chico Ruiz stole home during a scoreless game, while Frank Robinson, their best hitter, was at bat.
 The Phillies felt this violated baseball's unwritten rules, and he was hit in the ribs during an at bat.

 Pitcher Bob Gibson was a known adherent of the unwritten rules.
-He once beaned an opposing batter for a perceived slight that occurred 15 years earlier.
+He once beaned an opposing batter for a perceived slight that had occurred 15 years earlier.

 Nolan Ryan adhered to the unwritten rules, and was known to retaliate for violations against other teams' players with beanballs.
 He would also throw beanballs at hitters who bunted to him, making him field his position.
 The Chicago White Sox took issue with his brushback pitches, leading to a brawl between Ryan and Robin Ventura after Ryan threw at Ventura during a game in 1993.

 In 1994, while playing in Minor League Baseball, Michael Jordan violated the unwritten rules by stealing third base even though his team had an 11–0 lead.
 His manager, Terry Francona, explained the unwritten rule to him after the game.

 Alex Rodriguez was twice criticized for violating the unwritten rules during his career.
 In 2007, Rodriguez distracted Howie Clark from catching a pop up while he ran the bases.
 During a 2010 game between the Oakland Athletics and New York Yankees, Rodriguez ran from first to third base on a foul ball, and crossed the pitcher's mound while returning to first base.
 Athletics' pitcher Dallas Braden called out Rodriguez for crossing the mound.

 Players who have bunted to break up a no-hitter have received attention.
 Ben Davis bunted against Curt Schilling during a potential perfect game in 2001, stirring controversy.
 During a 2014 game, Andrew Cashner was in the process of a no-hitter, when Domonic Brown bunted for a hit.
 Andrelton Simmons bunted for a hit during a no-hitter in 2018.

 In 2015, Manny Machado hit a home run off of Jonathan Papelbon, and Papelbon believed that Machado took too much time admiring the home run.
 The next time they faced each other, Papelbon threw at Machado's head.
 Bryce Harper, Papelbon's teammate, took issue with Papelbon's reaction.
 When Harper failed to hustle on a fly out, Papelbon confronted Harper in the dugout, leading to a fight.
 Harper later called for the end to the unwritten rules.
 While many fans agreed with Harper, players supported Papelbon.